6 Reasons Why You Are Not on the First Page of Google?

 Getting your website on the first page of Google search results is a dream for any website owner or digital marketer.
 However, even with great SEO strategies, many websites still struggle to rank high on search engines.
 If you’re wondering why your website isn’t showing up on the first page of Google, you’re not alone.
-In this article, we will discuss six common reasons why this happens and how to overcome them.
+In this article, we will discuss six common reasons Why You Are Not on the First Page of Google?

 1. Poor or Non-Existent SEO Strategy